the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Update the description text for the "Merge Duplicates" action.
 Add filters for data sets usd for comparison.
 [TEC-3018]
 * Tweak - Adjust the Subscribe to Calendar dropdown styling to better accommodate themes with sidebars.
 [TEC-4166]
 * Tweak - Add the Event List and Mini-Calendar widgets to the Event Blocks category.
 [TEC-4151]
-* TWeak - Correct some incorrect template paths in docblocks.
+* Tweak - Correct some incorrect template paths in docblocks.
 [TEC-4111]

-* Tweak
 * Language - 4 new strings added, 159 updated, 0 fuzzied, and 1 obsoleted

 = [5.12.0] 2021-12-02 =